 Reboot Your iPhone

-The first step you should take when your iPhone apps keep crashing is to reboot your iPhone.
+The first step to take when your iPhone apps keep crashing is to reboot your iPhone.
 It’s easy to do: just hold down your iPhone’s power button until the Slide To Power Off prompt appears.
+If you have an iPhone X or newer, press and hold the side button and either volume button until Slide To Power Off appears.

-Then, slide the red power icon from left to right to turn off your iPhone.
-Wait 20 seconds or so, until your iPhone has shut all the way off, and then turn your iPhone back on by holding the power button down until the Apple logo appears on the screen.
+Slide the red power icon from left to right to turn off your iPhone.
+Wait 20 seconds or so, until your iPhone has shut all the way off, and then turn your iPhone back on by holding the power button (iPhone 8 and older) or side button (iPhone X and newer) down until the Apple logo appears on the screen.
 Try opening an app once your iPhone has fully restarted.

 Update Your Apps

 Out-of-date iPhone apps can also cause your device to crash.
-Luckily, updating your iPhone apps to the latest version is simple and only takes a few minutes.
+Updating your iPhone apps to the latest version is simple and only takes a few minutes.
 Follow along below:

 - Open the App Store app on your iPhone.

-- Tap the Updates button at the lower right-hand corner of the screen.
+- Tap on your Account icon in the upper right-hand corner of the screen.

 If only one or two of your iPhone apps keep crashing, your next step is to reinstall the problematic iPhone apps.
 In-short, this requires you to delete and re-download the crashing applications from the App Store.

 To reinstall, open the App Store app and search for the application you just deleted.
-Once you’ve found it, click the Cloud icon to the right of its name.
-The app will then be re-downloaded to your device free of charge.
+Once you’ve found it, tap the Cloud icon to the right of its name.
+The app will then be reinstalled on your iPhone and appear on the Home screen.

 Update Your iPhone